 FAQ Section

 - What are the best seasonings for air-fried Brussels sprouts?
-Garlic powder, chili flakes, balsamic vinegar, and various herbs such as thyme and rosemary work exceptionally well.
+Garlic powder, chili flakes, balsamic vinegar, thyme, and rosemary are all great picks.

 - Can I cook frozen Brussels sprouts in an air fryer?
-Yes, you can cook frozen Brussels sprouts in an air fryer.
-Just increase the cooking time by a few minutes, and be sure to shake the basket halfway through.
+Yes, just add a few more minutes to the cooking time and shake the basket halfway.

 - How long does it take to cook Brussels sprouts in an air fryer?
-Typically, it takes about 12-15 minutes at 375°F (190°C), but times may vary based on the size of the sprouts and your specific air fryer model.
+About 12–15 minutes at 375°F (190°C), but check your model and the size of the sprouts.

 - Are Brussels sprouts healthier when air-fried?
-Yes, air frying Brussels sprouts retains more nutrients compared to boiling or steaming, while also minimizing added fats.
+Definitely, air frying keeps more nutrients and uses less oil than boiling or deep frying.

 - Can you reheat air-fried Brussels sprouts?
-Absolutely!
-Reheat them in the air fryer for a few minutes to restore their crispiness.
+Yep, pop them back in the air fryer for a few minutes to get them crispy again.

 air fryer brussel sprouts